jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 [^aicher2024]: Aicher, H. D., Mueller, M. J., Dornbierer, D. A., Suay, D., Meling, D., Mueller, J., ... & Scheidegger, M. (2024).
 Potential therapeutic effects of an ayahuasca-inspired N, N-DMT and harmine formulation: A controlled trial in healthy subjects. *Frontiers in Psychiatry, 14*, 1302559.

-[^luhrmann2020]: I want to emphasize that this is just my personal opinion.
-I recognized books like Luhrmann (2020).
+[^belief]: I think it is important to be slightly sophisticated about what it means to be religious.
+I recognized books like:
+    - Carse, J. P. (2009). *The Religious Case Against Belief.* Penguin Publishing Group.
     - Luhrmann, T. M. (2020). *How God Becomes Real: Kindling the Presence of Invisible Others.* Princeton University Press.

 [^guimarães-dos-santos2013]: Guimarães dos Santos, R. (2013).
 Safety and side effects of ayahuasca in humans—an overview focusing on developmental toxicology. *Journal of Psychoactive Drugs, 45*(1), 68-78.